ruiyangge/ruiyangge.github.io/index.md

 - Personalized Neuroimaging
 - Therapeutic Neuromodulation

 I am a data scientist and biomedical engineer with specialized training and expertise in computational psychiatry and neuroimaging.
-My research is to integrate data science, artificial intelligence, and neuroimaging, to facilitate new discoveries in the pathophysiology of mental illness and inform clinical decision making.
-With a strong emphasis on the translational applications of neuroimaging, I develop and implement advanced computational models to support precision diagnostics and interventions, and lead an educational program to advance the translational use of neuroimaging techniques in brain health.
+My research sits at the intersection of biomedical informatics, data science, and precision mental health.
+With a background in biomedical engineering (B.Eng.) and computer science (Ph.D.), I develop computational methods that transform complex, multi-scale health data, including neuroimaging, physiological signals, and healthcare data, into actionable insights and tools for healthcare delivery and public health.
+The long-term goal of my research is to advance precision and translational biomedical informatics.

 ---